Adopt

 Here's what the humans have to say about me:

 Gwen is a gorgeous black and white kitten with soft and silky fur.
 She's sweet and playful.
-While she's the shyest of her siblings, she warms up quickly and likes to be petted.
+She can be just a little bit shy when she first meets someone new, but she warms up quickly and likes to be petted.
 She loves to play with you, her siblings, or other cats.

 Gwen tested positive for FeLV, but she has a type of FeLV called regressive FeLV.
 Below we've provided some information about FELV in general and regressive FeLV specifically, but in short, Gwen should have a normal lifespan, may not ever be affected by the virus and is unlikely to be contagious to other cats.